MoeinT/CI-best-practices/README.md

 ### isort
-- Check out [this](https://github.com/programmingwithalex/pylinter) repository on how to check the above errors using CI/CD actions.
+- Check out [this](https://github.com/programmingwithalex/pylinter) repository on how to check the above errors in your workflow.

 ### Pylint
 -